 Visiting Puntarenas Costa Rica

 Puntarenas Costa Rica is the largest province and one of the most important tourist destinations of Costa Rica.
-It stretches from Guanacaste in the Nicoya Peninsula right down to the Panamanian border the Osa Peninsula.
+It stretches from Guanacaste in the Nicoya Peninsula and Gulf of Nicoya right down to the Panamanian border the Osa Peninsula.
 It has many little islands, inlets, and fabulous National Parks to discover.
 Its capital of the same name was once a very important portal town.
 The main commercial port was recently moved to Calderas, and it is also an important cruising destination.
 Puntarenas enjoys many different mini climates; hot to cool and humid in the south and drier in the north.

 Main tourist destinations of Puntarenas Costa Rica include the beaches of Mal Pais, Santa Teresa, Cabo Blanco and Jaco.
 Also Manuel Antonio National Park, Dominical, Uvita, Corcovado National Park and Osa Peninsula.
 The Monteverde Cloud Forest Reserve and even the famous Coco Island, belong to this awesome province!